depcheck/depcheck/README.md

 const options = {
   ignoreBinPackage: false, // ignore the packages with bin entry
   skipMissing: false, // skip calculation of missing dependencies
-  ignoreDirs: [
+  ignorePatterns: [
-    // folder with these names will be ignored 'sandbox',
+    // files matching these patterns will be ignored 'sandbox',
     'dist',
     'bower_components',